 It’s always inspiring to meet volunteers, donors and advocates and hear how committed they are to the cause.
 I extend a heartfelt thank you to all of them for the work they do.

 It’s really remarkable – they’ve made a difference in my own career with the funding I’ve received.
-Also, their funding supports patients – I refer many of my patients to Patient Central.
+Also, their funding supports patients – I refer many of my patients to PanCAN Patient Services.
 Aside from the information and materials patients receive, it also helps them to see that there is a huge source of support and a community out there for them beyond their own network.

 Any last words?